ruslanosipov/ruslanosipov.github.io/source/_posts/2014-07-24-three-favorite-bash-tricks.markdown

 Replace `vim` with the name of your favorite editor.

+Update: It looks like for some machines setting `EDITOR` variable is not enough.
+In this case, you also need to set `VISUAL` environment variable.

 ## Edit recent command

 You can edit your recent commands in a text editor of your choice by executing